10 Best Restaurants in Colombo, Sri Lanka

 Ministry of Crab, Old Dutch Hospital, Colombo, Sri Lanka, +94 11 234 2722

 The Cricket Club Café

-If it is indeed colonial atmosphere you are after, then the Cricket Club Café is the ideal place to start.
+If it is a colonial atmosphere you are after, then the Cricket Club Café is the ideal place to start.
 Built in a small colonial villa by an Australian couple, James & Gabrielle Whight, The Cricket Club Café celebrates everything that is great about Sri Lanka’s favourite sport whilst also offering first rate dining.
 The walls are lined with autographed bats and pictures of famous cricket stars from Sri Lanka and Australia, whilst the regular congregation of cricket fans mean that this is also the best places to watch matches.

 Cricket Club Café, 34 Queens Rd, Kollupitiya, Colombo, Sri Lanka +94 11 250 1384

 Sri Lanka’s only Swiss restaurant, Chesa Swiss is a favourite amongst expatriates and prides itself on its relaxed and friendly atmosphere, as well as its recreation of signature Swiss dishes.
-The fondue and bourguignonne come particularly recommended and the extensive grill selection means meat lovers will find something to please their palette.
+The fondue and bourguignonne come recommended and the extensive grill selection means that meat lovers will find something to please their palette.
 Although the Alpine classics of Swiss cuisine may not immediately come to mind in Sri Lanka’s sultry climate, Chesa Swiss makes the unusual combination work, whilst offering a wholly unique experience of cultural exchange.